 Months of entry

-You will be taught by world-leading experts, internationally recognised for cutting edge research in plant and fungal sciences, applying new technologies to answer fundamental questions about the diversity of plant and fungal life on the planet, how it evolved and how we can best conserve it.
+You’ll be taught by world-leading experts, internationally recognised for their cutting-edge research in plant and fungal sciences.
+You’ll also learn how to apply new technologies to answer fundamental questions about the diversity of plant and fungal life on Earth, how it evolved and how we can best conserve it.

 Course contact details

 - School of Biological and Chemical Sciences